A PEL-type Igusa Stack and the $p$-adic Geometry of Shimura Varieties: A PEL-type Igusa stack and the rational conjecture

 \subsection{A fiber product formula}

 We first record two lemmas. \begin{lemma} Let $V$ be a valuation ring with fraction field $K$.
 Let $A$ be an abelian scheme over $V$ and $A_K$ its generic fiber.
-Assume $j: G_K\rightarrow A_K$ is a finite sub-group scheme.
-Then there exists a finite sub-group scheme $G$ of $A$, flat over $V$, such that its generic fiber agrees with $G_K$. \end{lemma}
+If $j: G_K\rightarrow A_K$ is a finite sub-group scheme, then there exists a finite sub-group scheme $G$ of $A$, flat over $V$, whose generic fiber agrees with $G_K$. \end{lemma}